 You will be asked to sign the final paperwork verifying that the system was installed.

-- Wait three weeks for your check to arrive
+- Wait about three to four weeks for your check to arrive

 The check may be written directly to you or to the installer.